tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

    appropriate for work, or

- * Firewalls within enterprise networks exempting specific web sites from MITM inspection, such as healthcare or financial sites for which inspection would intrude with the privacy of employees.
+ * Firewalls within enterprise networks exempting specific web sites from Man-In-The-Middle (MITM) inspection, such as healthcare or financial sites for which inspection would intrude on the privacy of employees.

 The SNI is probably also included in the general collection of metadata by pervasive surveillance actors.